Doubt and Confusion: The New "Canonizations"

-In days of doctrinal sanity, these radical statements—and there are countless more such utterances from the same man—would stop any process of beatification in its tracks, would disqualify the candidate permanently.
+In days of doctrinal sanity, these radical statements—and there are countless more such utterances from the same man—would have stopped any process of beatification in its tracks and disqualified the candidate permanently.

 Nor do we see with John Paul II the virtue of true Charity, since John Paul throughout his entire pontificate refused to remind non-Catholics—Jews included—that they must convert to Christ’s one true Church for salvation.

 While presenting an entire chapter full of such quotes from the Polish pope, Fr.
 La Rocque notes: “By systematically concealing the [objective] sin of disbelief that is involved in formal adherence to Judaism, so as to praise instead the [alleged] fidelity to God of present-day Judaism…Pope John Paul II was seriously lacking in that delicate but important pastoral charity that consists in denouncing sin so as to allow the conversion of the sinner.”